gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Depth / normal aware upscale / blur
 - Support normal maps and alpha clip
 - Improve the connected-ness of the reflections to the ground (see bottom of mirror in spheres example)
 - Fix reflections of non retrieved hits.
-At glacncing angles the unrendered background is hit and a color sample is taken (see helmet scene).
+At glancing angles the unrendered background is hit and a color sample is taken (see helmet scene).
 - Look into a different jitter technique
 - Use metalness and roughness values to fade result hit (pack normal xy, metalness, roughness into single buffer)
 - Use HalfFloat render target